Turkey opens ground assault on Syria's Kurds; U.S. Republicans turn on Trump

 Russia, Assad’s strongest foreign ally, urged dialogue between Damascus and Syria’s Kurds.

-Trump’s decision to pull forces out of the way was denounced by some Kurds as a “stab in the back”.
+Turkish President Tayyip Erdogan said on Monday U.S. troops started to withdraw after a phone call he had with Trump.

 Trump called the Turkish assault a “bad idea” and said he did not endorse it.
-He expected Turkey to protect civilians and religious minorities and prevent a humanitarian crisis, he said.
+He said he expected Turkey to protect civilians and religious minorities and prevent a humanitarian crisis.

-But one of Trump’s closest fellow Republican allies, Senator Lindsey Graham, said failing to support the Kurds would be “the biggest mistake of his presidency”.
+But one of Trump’s closest fellow Republican allies, Senator Lindsey Graham, said failing to support the Kurds would be “the biggest mistake of his presidency” and unveiled a framework for sanctions on Turkey with Democratic Senator Chris Van Hollen.

+“While the Administration refuses to act against Turkey, I expect strong bipartisan support,” Graham said in a statement.

 Representative Liz Cheney, a Republican hawk, said: “The U.S. is abandoning our ally the Kurds, who fought ISIS (Islamic State) on the ground and helped protect the U.S. homeland.
 This decision aids America’s adversaries, Russia, Iran, and Turkey, and paves the way for a resurgence of ISIS.”